-- German Christmas Market & Festival – December 13th through 15th, from 6-10pm.
-This market showcases over 175 different vendors selling German holiday items, as well as traditional German foods and drinks, including Glühwein (mulled wine), imported beer, Bratwurst, red cabbage, sauerkraut, apple strudel and more.
-There will also be traditional American fair foods for your pickier eaters: corn dogs, funnel cake and kettle corn.
+- German Christmas Market & Festival – December 13th through 15th, from 6-10 pm.
+This market showcases over 175 different vendors selling German holiday items, as well as traditional German foods and drinks, including Glühwein (mulled wine), imported beer, Bratwurst, red cabbage, sauerkraut, apple strudel, and more.
+There will also be traditional American fair foods for your pickier eaters: corn dogs, funnel cake, and kettle corn.

 ABC Can Put Up Your Christmas Lights So You Can Enjoy Houston’s Holiday Events

-The holidays are a busy time of year, and most of us would prefer spending time with friends and family, rather than atop a ladder putting up Christmas lights.
+The holidays are a busy time of year, and most of us would prefer spending time with friends and family rather than atop a ladder putting up Christmas lights.
 That’s why more and more homeowners are outsourcing this thankless task to the professionals at ABC Home & Commercial Services.
 Our lighting experts make your home the envy of the neighborhood without your having to lift a finger.
-Better yet, we’ll come back after the holidays to take down and store your lights.
-ABC can make your life easier this holiday season, whether it’s by installing your Christmas lights or working on your landscaping and lawn.
+Better yet, we’ll return after the holidays to take down and store your lights.
+ABC can make your life easier this holiday season, whether by installing your Christmas lights or working on your landscaping and lawn.